united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/data-connectivity-node-red/index.md

 draft = false
 +++

-One feature of the UMH is to connect devices on the shopfloor such as PLCs, Quality Stations or MES / ERP systems with the Unified Namespace using Node-RED.
+One feature of the United Manufacturing Hub is to connect devices on the shopfloor such as PLCs, Quality Stations or MES / ERP systems with the Unified Namespace using Node-RED.
 Node-RED has a large library of nodes, which lets you connect various protocols.
 It also has a user-friendly UI with little code, making it easy to configure the desired nodes.